 All of our materials are located in remote storage facilities off campus.
 Thus, paging materials must be done 2-3 days in advance.
 Once materials are paged, they do not circulate and are used exclusively in our reading room.
 We ask that you fill out a registration form and show photo ID before using your requested materials.

 How can I get reproductions of your materials?
 How much does it cost?
 How long does it take?

 Requests may be made in person, by phone, or by email and the turnaround time varies based on size of order, format and condition of the originals.
 For more information on reproductions, please see our webpage on requesting copies.

 Why do I need to fill out a registration form?

 Because of the rarity and value of our materials, all patrons are required bring a current government or university issued photo I.D. and fill out a registration form before they can begin to work in our reading room.
 This registration occurs first at the entrance of Green Library and then again in Special Collections.
 The registration process for both locations happens in person.

 What materials can I bring into the reading room?

-We allow single sheets of paper, a pencil and a laptop in the reading room.
+We allow single sheets of paper, a pencil, laptops, and cameras in the reading room.
 To learn about our policies for using the reading room, click here.